F10B05/Books/The_Gatineau_Chronicles.md

 ### **Chapter 5: The Choice of a Path**

 Their arrival at the Safe Zone, now being called the Citadel, was a whirlwind of relief and processing.
+As they were escorted through the massive, makeshift gates of the Palais de Justice, a final, triumphant notification chimed in their minds.
+`[Quest Complete: The Outside World!]`
+`[You have successfully reached a designated Safe Zone.]` `[Bonus EXP awarded for combat effectiveness and speed.]` `[EXP Gained: 500]`

+`[LEVEL UP!]`
+`You have reached Level 4!`
+`You have 5 unspent attribute points.`

 They met the Citadel's pragmatic leader, **Administrator Rémi**, and the grizzled head craftsman, **Gus**.
+While they were being given food and water, they took the opportunity to invest their new power.

+**Elizabeth's Level 4 Upgrade:**
+*The Stalker was fast, but the Husk was strong.
+I need to be ready for both.* She decided to continue rounding out her build, preparing for the unpredictable threats ahead.
+She added **+3 STR (13) and +2 DEX (16)**.
+The upgrade flowed through her, a feeling of coiled power, making her grip on her hatchet feel more potent and her feet even lighter.

+**Manson's Level 4 Upgrade:**
+Manson's philosophy was now set in stone.
+Every problem they had overcome was solved by his planning, not just his strength.
+He continued his singular focus, investing another **+5 points into Intelligence (24)**.
+The influx of mental energy was staggering.
+He could now almost feel the faint hum of the System's logic beneath the surface of reality, a complex machine he was beginning to understand.

-After a short debrief, Rémi looked at them, a notification on her own System interface catching her eye.
+After their debrief, Rémi looked at them, a notification on her own System interface catching her eye.

 "You completed the tutorial," she stated.
 "Which means the System has awarded you each a `[Class Selection Token]`.
 This is the most important choice you will make.
 Your class focuses your growth, unlocks unique skills, and defines your role in this new world.
 It is permanent.
 Choose wisely."